SLAM-Former: Putting SLAM into One Transformer: Experiments

-We first evaluate the tracking performance of SLAM-Former on the TUM RGB-D, 7-Scenes, and Replica.
-We compute the Root Mean Square Error (RMSE) of Absolute Trajectory Error (ATE) for various methods under both calibrated and uncalibrated settings. \paragraph{TUM RGB-D Track.} In the TUM test, evaluations are conducted on a widely used subset of scenes.
+In the TUM test, evaluations are conducted on a widely used subset of scenes.
 The results are summarized in~\cref{tab:tum_ate}.
 As shown, our model consistently outperforms most baselines in the uncalibrated setting.
 The superior performance in these more complex sequences, such as the room and floor that involve significant camera rotation and potential for loop closure, suggests that our backend's global refinement is particularly effective at mitigating accumulated drift.
 More importantly, it significantly reduced the error relative to calibrated baselines, achieving a highly competitive level.